hapijs/cookie/README.md

         - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 If value is `null` or `undefined`, defaults to `session`.
 If set, will override the current cookie as if `request.cookieAuth.set()` was called.
-- `requestDecoratorName` - an optional name to use with decorating the `request` object.
+- `requestDecoratorName` - *USE WITH CAUTION* an optional name to use with decorating the `request` object.
 Defaults to `'cookieAuth'`.
+Using multiple decorator names for separate authentication strategies could allow a developer to call the methods for the wrong strategy.
+Potentially resulting in unintended authorized access.

 When the cookie scheme is enabled on a route, the `request.cookieAuth` objects is decorated with the following methods: